 Alongside the development of these echo chambers and epistemic bubbles, a kind of evolution has emerged over the past few years to champion the freedom to step beyond (evolve past) ideological conditioning and fixed frameworks and to diagnose the world’s problems and promises in concert with others, including those who may appear to us as adversaries.

-Why the focus on critiquing social justice movements?
+Why the focus on critiquing Critical Social Justice (CSJ) movements?

 This page was set up as a resource for people who are committed to the general principles of protecting human rights and working for a socially just world in which all can thrive free from fear, inequity, and oppression.
 We want that outlook to be protected and to succeed, which is why we aim to critique those elements that we feel are interfering with this vision.

 We recognize that mass movements can often deteriorate into mobbing behaviors that bring fear, violence and cruelty into the world and that this can occur across the political spectrum.
-We want to focus on the movements and frameworks that claim to speak on behalf of empathy, human rights and social justice because the troublesome patterns that have been arising over the past few years in the world of social justice are likely to escalate if these patterns are left unchecked.
+We want to focus on the movements and frameworks that claim to speak on behalf of empathy, human rights and social justice because the troublesome patterns that have been arising over the past few years in the world of Critical Social Justice (CSJ) are likely to escalate if these patterns are left unchecked.

 We simply wish for other perspectives, frameworks, and experiences to be considered in the overall dialogue around society, human rights, civilizational progress, and social change -knowing that dialogue, access to diverse viewpoints, and the active consideration of those viewpoints has always been the way forward for progressive societies.